 - most bottled water is just overpriced tap water

-- plastic bottles can leach harmful chemicals in the drink they are supposed to protect
+- plastic bottles can leach harmful chemicals in the liquid they are supposed to protect

-- the risk gets higher due to long shelf life and heat fluctuations
+- the risk gets higher due to extended shelf life and heat fluctuations

 - these microplastics are now in our food chain

 Ok, so water from the tap gets tested more often, but how do I know what quality water I am getting?

 Luckily you can now go and test your own water at home with a simple kit from mytapscore.com.
 This is thanks to John Pujol, the CEO of the company.
 He and his team have developed a way to make home testing accessible to all of us.
 Science eh?

 Since water is unarguably the essential liquid in the world, it makes sense to know how good the water’s quality is that you are drinking, right?

 What seems like a harmless plastic water bottle contains hormone-disrupting chemicals like BPA and Phthalates.
 BPA has been shown to cause hormone imbalance in the body and has even been linked to various types of cancers, obesity, miscarriage, infertility, and neurological disorders.